Corinne Olympios Speaks Out on Bachelor in Paradise Scandal: ‘I Am a Victim’

 Bachelor in Paradise contestant Corinne Olympios has just released her first official statement on the allegations of “misconduct” that caused Warner Bros. to shut down production on the show in Sayulita, Mexico last week.
 Several media outlets reported this week that producers filmed a sexual encounter between Olympios and contestant Demario Jackson, and that Olympios may not have been able to consent to the encounter due to extreme intoxication.
-In a statement to TMZ, Olympios confirmed that she feels wronged by what happened.
+In a statement to New York, Olympios confirmed that she feels wronged by what happened.
 “I am a victim,” she said, adding that she is now in therapy for “physical and emotional trauma.”

-TMZ reports that Olympios has hired famed attorney Marty Singer, but so far, she has not filed suit against Warner Bros. or Jackson.
+TMZ first published the statement and reported that Olympios has hired famed attorney Marty Singer.
+So far, she has not filed suit against Warner Bros. or Jackson.
 Olympios did not address Jackson in her statement.

 On Tuesday, a crew member on Bachelor in Paradise provided a horrifying account of the encounter between Jackson and Olympios to the Daily Mail.
 The crew member said that the contestants had a sexual encounter in a hot tub after a day of heavy drinking, and that Olympios “seemed to go limp” during it.
-(A Warner Bros. source told The Cut that the studio disputes the assertion that Olympios went limp.)
+(A Warner Bros. source told the Cut that the studio disputes the assertion that Olympios went limp.)
 The crew member also alleged that after the incident, production staff declined to call paramedics or seek any professional help for Olympios.

 The Cut has reached out to Jackson and a representative for Warner Bros. for comment, and we will update this post as more information becomes available.